Carrie Underwood Wows In Tight Ripped Jeans, Instagram Speechless

 Carrie Underwood doesn’t need to do much to blow her fans away.
 The American Idol winner has built up somewhat of a reputation on social media for wowing fans with her fierce post-baby body, although this star will rack up the praise regardless of how much skin is on show.
-The 36-year-old’s latest Instagram update showed her pretty covered-up, although today’s look seemed to be one more example – Carrie gets jaws dropping whether she’s in mini dresses or baggy sweaters.
+The 36-year-old’s latest Instagram update showed her pretty covered up, proving that Carrie gets jaws dropping whether she’s in mini dresses or baggy sweaters.

-Fans have been going nuts.
+Fans have been going nuts over the photo.

 “Beautiful woman,” one fan wrote.